Nickolans/documents/README.md

 # Documents

-These are a group of documents that are routinely referenced.
+Frequently-referenced documents that are easily accessible in one place.

 ## iOS Development